remult/remult/docs/tutorials/react/entities.md

     </div>
   );
 }

 export default App;
 ```

 Here's a quick overview of the different parts of the code snippet:

-`tasksRepo` is a Remult [Repository](../../docs/ref_repository.md) object used to fetch and create Task entity objects.
+* `tasksRepo` is a Remult [Repository](../../docs/ref_repository.md) object used to fetch and create Task entity objects.
+* The `fetchTasks` function uses the Remult repository's [find](../../docs/ref_repository.md#find) method to fetch tasks from the server.
+* `tasks` is a Task array React state to hold the list of tasks.
+* React's useEffect hook is used to call `fetchTasks` once when the React component is loaded.

 After the browser refreshes, the list of tasks appears.